SUMIYA7/DisneyDolls/README.md

 Disney Dolls is a web application that allows users to search for all kinds of toys of Disney and can buy toys anytime from anywhere over the world.This project was built using React and Firebase.

 Features:

-Extensive Toy Collection: Explore a vast collection of Disney toys, ranging from classic characters to the latest releases.
+1.Extensive Toy Collection: Explore a vast collection of Disney toys, ranging from classic characters to the latest releases.
 Find toys representing your favorite Disney movies and characters all in one place.

 Advanced Search Functionality: Utilize powerful search features to quickly find the desired Disney toy.
 Search by movie, character, age group, or specific keywords to narrow down the options and discover exactly what you're looking for.